csc7/PP2_CI/README.md

 - A dedicated page for the basic signal processing quiz.
 - A dedicated page for the contact form.
 - A fixed footer with contact links to the developer.
-- Strong contrast and "live" colours.
+- Strong contrast using red, white and blue.
 <br><br>
 ## [Back to Index](#index)
 <br>